How to Know If Your Pool Salt Cell is Working - 7 Easy Tests

 Calcium Scale Buildup

 The most common issue affecting salt cell performance is calcium scaling.
-Clean cells every 2-3 months using a 10:1 water-to-muriatic acid solution.
+Clean cells only when scale is visible, using about a 4:1 water-to-muriatic acid solution (add acid to water).
 Always add acid to water, never water to acid, and wear protective equipment.
 Soak the cell for 10-15 minutes until bubbling stops, then rinse thoroughly.

 Low Salt Levels

-Add pool salt to achieve 3200-3500ppm for optimal performance.
-For a 20,000-gallon pool, each 40-pound bag of salt raises levels by approximately 240ppm.
+Add pool salt to achieve 3200-3400ppm for optimal performance.
+For a 20,000-gallon pool, each 40-pound bag of salt raises levels by approximately 240 ppm (varies by salt type and purity).
 Test and adjust gradually, as it takes 24 hours for salt to fully dissolve and distribute.

 Worn Out Cell Plates

-Salt cells have finite lifespans, typically 3-5 years or 10,000 operating hours.
+Salt cells have finite lifespans, typically 3-7 years or roughly 10,000 operating hours, with well-maintained cells reaching the higher end.
 Signs of cell failure include inability to generate adequate chlorine despite proper salt levels and clean plates, visible plate deterioration, or persistent electrical errors.

 Prevention and Maintenance Tips